 With our research team, I helped facilitate or participate in face-to-face interviews with our users and potential users.
 This helped us get insight into the "why" behind the "what" and dive deeper into mental models and empathise with users problems.

 User testing (remote unmoderated and moderated)

 User testing helped us quickly test DrEd and competitors to gain usability insights.
 This usually involved speak-out-loud testing, 5 second tests and task-based tests.

 After unearthing insights and user problems/needs, we moved into ideation work.
 A few workshops were facilitated with various stakeholders across the business (marketing, doctors, pharmacy, engineering etc.) where research was shared and exercises were conducted to quickly gather ideas.

 Below are some stakeholder sketches from a content page workshop.

 It was then my job to go away, analyse the sketches and design some low-fidelity wireframes.
 Here are some of the low-fidelity wireframes for the product page and content page.

 Before jumping into the visual design process, I created some foundations for design to enable consistent, efficient and rapid design.
 I started by exploring perceptual and functional patterns for the product.

-After the wireframes were complete and we were all aligned and the style guide/design language was finished, it was time to create a some high-fidelity visual designs and patterns.
+After the wireframes were complete, we were all aligned, and the style guide/design language was finished, it was time to create a some high-fidelity visual designs and patterns.